 Chief Investment Officer, W.K.
 Kellogg Foundation (WKKF)

-Valerie Red-Horse Mohl, is Co-Founder of Known Holdings, a BIPOC owned financial services growth platform focused on eliminating the racial wealth gap; she is also the CFO of East Bay Community Foundation, where she leads the transition to ESG, racial equity & diverse manager investing priorities She has more than 25 years of senior leadership experience in the financial services, asset management and investment banking industries with a unique expertise in Native American tribal finance.
+Valerie Red-Horse Mohl, is Co-Founder and President of Known Holdings, a BIPOC owned financial services growth platform focused on eliminating the racial wealth gap.
+She was previously the CFO of East Bay Community Foundation, where she led the transition to ESG, racial equity & diverse manager investing priorities.
+She has more than 25 years of senior leadership experience in the financial services, asset management and investment banking industries with a unique expertise in Native American tribal finance.
 She serves as Board Chair of the Center for Comparative Studies in Race and Ethnicity at Stanford University where she also teaches two courses on Entrepreneurship for Racial Equity.
-If appointed, Valerie Red-Horse Mohl would represent asset allocators and community development organizations.
+Valerie Red-Horse Mohl represents asset allocators and community development organizations.

 Chief Executive Officer, Code for America